askmadsen/introduction-to-programming/Academic/Semester_1/Imperative_Programming/README.md

 This folder contains exercises exploring **imperative programming** in Python.
 The exercises cover numbers, lists, strings, and use constructs like loops, conditionals, and list comprehensions.

----

-## Requirements
-- Python 3.10+
-- Standard libraries only

 ## Exercises Included